demerzel09/remote-sensing-blog/docs/sentinelsat_setup.md

 ```

 The script will cache downloaded products under `data/raw/<SATELLITE>` based on the provided coordinates and date range.
 Subsequent runs with the same parameters will reuse the cached files.

+> **Note**
+> Downloads are performed over HTTPS to `apihub.copernicus.eu`.
+If you
+> experience timeouts or errors like "No route to host", your environment
+> might block outbound connections.
+Configure network access or use an
+> HTTPS proxy if necessary.